 Australia's aid program helps to improve living standards by promoting sustainable economic growth.
 Natural resources are a fundamental building block of economic development—but the environment is under increasing pressure to support growing populations.
 At the same time, emerging threats such as climate change are increasing the risks to communities in developing countries, especially the most vulnerable and marginalised.
 Without intervention, the impacts of climate change and environmental degradation will erode and reverse development gains, and jeopardise the livelihoods of poor people.

 How we give aid

-At the global level, Australia has pledged $200 million over four years to the Green Climate Fund (GCF) to support developing countries to grow their economies in a sustainable way and help them adapt to climate change.
+- Our $200 million commitment to the Green Climate Fund (2015 to June 2018) which will support developing countries to grow their economies in a sustainable way and help them adapt to climate change.
 The GCF will leverage private sector investment and support a range of emission reduction and adaptation projects with broader economic and environmental benefits.
-Australia is an active member of the GCF Board and uses its seat to advocate the interests of our region, and to promote effective governance.
+Australia is co-chair and an active member of the GCF Board and uses its seat to advocate the interests of our region, and to promote effective governance.

 - A proportion of our core contributions to the Asia Development Bank, World Bank, the Global Green Growth Initative, and UN agencies are providing climate change assistance to developing countries (estimated $95 million in 2016/17).